algobulls/algobulls_help_site/docs/member/strategy-card.md

 ![StrategyCard](imgs/sc17.png)

-Reset axes - Reset the axes by using the ‘Reset axes’ tool
+Reset axes - Reset the axes by using the ‘Reset axes’ tool.

 ![StrategyCard](imgs/sc18.png)

-Download as SVG/JPWG - Download the plot as an SVG or JPEG using these tool
+Download as SVG/JPWG - Download the plot as an SVG or JPEG using these tool.

 ![StrategyCard](imgs/sc19.png)